Wrapped Around

 "Wrapped Around" is a song co-written and recorded by American country music artist Brad Paisley.
 It was released in August 2001 as the second single released from Paisley's album Part II and reached a peak of number 2 on the Billboard Hot Country Singles & Tracks chart in February 2002.
-It also peaked at number 35 on the Hot 100, making it a minor crossover hit.
+It also peaked at number 35 on the Hot 100.
 Paisley wrote this song with Kelley Lovelace and Chris DuBois.

 Content

 The narrator talks about how his significant other is all he ever thinks about and consumes his life.
 He then discusses how she has had him "wrapped around her finger" ever since they first started dating.
 He also discusses how he thinks it is time to get married despite being together for only seven months.

 Critical reception

 Chuck Taylor, of Billboard magazine reviewed the song favorably saying that the song has "a personality-packed vocal performance, an infectious uptempo melody marked by an insinuating guitar riff, and a happy-to-be-in-love lyric."
 Taylor also calls it a "perky anthem" and says that Rogers' production "exemplifies all that is good about both contemporary and traditional country music."